-It was a luminous dawn, the world blanketed in a thick cocoon of frost against the darkness and silence of a Sunday morning.
-As the small dog and I reached home, the sun rose, pale and gold, strewing a million diamonds on the tarmac path; setting a fire in the heart of ice.
+It was a luminous dawn, the world blanketed in a thick cocoon of frost against the darkness and silence of a newborn morning.
+The sun rose, pale and gold, strewing a million diamonds on the tarmac path; setting a fire in the heart of ice.
 There is a magic in the morning light that seems to bathe even the hard edges of winter in a soft glow.
 Where the light streams, its gentle warmth sends showers of tiny droplets glinting to earth, yet where the shadows hang heavy, the frost lingers, clinging to the day with hoary fingers.

 Looking down, splashes of unexpected colour stand out against the whitened world… the scarlet stalks of ivy and bramble, the earth tones of autumnal remains and the vibrant shades of the evergreens.
 Details, hitherto unnoticed, leap to the attention, thrown into relief by the blank canvas of the frost.
 Shapes unseen are highlighted; fractal patterns that seem to hold the story of creation in their humble familiarity.